 As noted before, opinions vary on whether or not to treat.
 The following sample of thoughts on the matter may help with determining your own stance.

 - “No, don’t do it”⁵ http://thechart.blogs.cnn.com/2012/01/09/why-doctors-shouldnt-treat-family-members/

 - "Yes, but with some rules”⁷ https://www.healthecareers.com/idsa/article/career/treating-friends-and-family

 Are you facing a difficult decision due to potential conflicts between personal and professional concerns?
 We are available to help anytime, day or night.
-As part of the Physician and Provider Wellness Resources Program from VITAL WorkLife, members have access to peer coaches who have been in your unique situations so they are equipped to help guide you through your decision-making process.
+As part of our Physician Well Being Resources program from VITAL WorkLife, members have access to peer coaches who have been in your unique situations so they are equipped to help guide you through your decision-making process.
 We're available anytime, to provide the support you or your family members need.

 If you are a member of one of our solutions, give us a call to speak with a representative; we’re available anytime, day or night.